Choosing a domain name for your business is much more than being clever, it’s about finding a great phrase or using the best one available.

 3 Strategies for Finding the Perfect Domain for Your Website

-Determine the objective of your site and how you would like to be found by people in order to choose the best strategy for selecting a domain name.
-There are several basic strategies to help you to do this.
+Determine the objective of your website and how you’d like to be found online.
+From there, choose the best strategy for selecting a domain name.

 1. Pick a Memorable Domain Name